Into the Soil

-Can’t wait for the film?
-Need a preview?
-Ok, ok.
 Here’s an invitation into the Campfire Stories editing room and a sneak peek from the film “Into the Soil”.
 In this chapter Brigid talks about her philosophy behind lacto fermentation and shares an episode of cheese making gone wrong.
-Which actually ended up going right.
+Which actually ended up having gone right.

 In this clip Brigid talks about why she’s into the biodynamic farming model, and what it means to her.

 Here you can see when Brigid received a beautiful visit from a few musically inclined students of the nearby Youth Initiative Program.

 Check out the film’s soundtrack composer Arvid Rask’s band Kolonien.